garybuckle/garybuckle.github.io/_posts/2018-05-16-Detatched Retina recovery for Athletes.markdown

 For anyone active in sports activities this is quite a traumatic experience.

-That was certainly the case for me, coming in a period where I was getting ready for a marathon, challenging in local squash leagues and enjoying a high level of fitness.
+That was certainly the case for me, coming in a period where I was getting ready for a marathon, challenging in local squash leagues, about to embark on an ultra-marathon and generally enjoying a high level of fitness.

+So fow diod ut happen? - the question everyonre asks!

 I can think of no particular reason why this happened.
 No squash ball in the eye, no one punched me and I certainly had no trauma that I can recollect.

 My first recollection of anything untoward was having floaters, actually in both eyes.
+Floaters are small objects that seem to float in front of the eye, actually thay are inside it and often harmless!
+I didn't expect any issues since my eyesight was perfect.

+Then comes the crash!!!

-The diagnosis from  My first hospital visit was a retinal tear, he treatment for which is laser treatment and fairly standard.
+The diagnosis from my first hospital visit was a retinal tear, the treatment for which is laser and fairly standard.
 Performed on the same day as my appointment, unfortunately it didn't work.

 This meant I was sent to another hospital for a deeper, more intensive operation to fix the tear.